 The Arizona Community Foundation of Yuma is a family of charitable funds created for the community, by the community.
 Some funds have a broad grantmaking focus while others target a specific organization or field.
 Grants are awarded year-round either through donor advice or through a competitive process overseen by our local Board of Advisors.

-During the 12-month period ending March 31, 2016, the Arizona Community Foundation of Yuma awarded more than $1.7 million in grants and scholarships through the competitive grants process and through the advice of donors who have established funds with ACF of Yuma.
-Since inception, ACF of Yuma has awarded nearly $17.3 million in total grants and scholarships to Yuma area nonprofit organizations and students.
+During the 12-month period ending March 31, 2016, the Arizona Community Foundation of Yuma awarded more than $757,000 in grants and scholarships through the competitive grants process and through the advice of donors who have established funds with ACF of Yuma.
+Since inception, ACF of Yuma has awarded over $13 million in total grants and scholarships to Yuma area nonprofit organizations and students.

 The 2016 competitive grants process for the Arizona Community Foundation of Yuma and the Sturges Charitable Trust culminated in the awarding of more than $117,200 in grants to 26 nonprofit organizations serving Yuma, Western Arizona and the community of San Luis.
 Funds were awarded to support projects and programs that serve youth, the arts, animal welfare and strong families.